Demi Lovato: 2017–2018: Tell Me You Love Me

 In February 2017, Lovato executive-produced a documentary, Beyond Silence, which follows three individuals and their experiences with mental illnesses including bipolar disorder, schizophrenia, depression, and anxiety.
 Lovato featured in Cheat Codes' song "No Promises", released in March 2017, and Jax Jones's "Instruction" along with Stefflon Don, released in June 2017.
 In 2017, Lovato was included in Time magazine's annual list of the 100 most influential people in the world.
 On May 8, 2017, she announced a collaboration with sportswear line Fabletics to support the United Nations' initiative, Girl Up.

 In July 2017, Lovato released "Sorry Not Sorry" as the lead single from her sixth studio album, which became her highest-charting song in New Zealand and the United States at number six as well as Australia at number eight.
-It also became her best-selling single in the US for its 5× Platinum certification by RIAA.
-The album, titled Tell Me You Love Me, was released on September 29 and debuted at number three on the US Billboard 200 with first-week sales of 78,000 copies.
+It also became her highest-certified song in the US for its quintuple Platinum certification by RIAA.
+Released on September 29, Tell Me You Love Me debuted at number three on the US Billboard 200 with 74,000 album-equivalent units, including 48,000 pure album sales.
 It received positive reviews from music critics and became Lovato's first album to be certified Platinum in the US.
 On October 17, Lovato released Demi Lovato: Simply Complicated on YouTube, a documentary focusing on her career and personal struggles.
 It was nominated for "Best Music Documentary" at the 2018 MTV Movie & TV Awards.
 In February 2018, Lovato embarked on her Tell Me You Love Me World Tour.

 In November 2017, Lovato released the single "Échame la Culpa" with Puerto Rican singer Luis Fonsi.
 Lovato performed at the March for Our Lives anti-gun violence rally in Washington, D.C. on March 24, 2018.
 In May, Lovato was featured on Christina Aguilera's "Fall in Line" and Clean Bandit's "Solo".
 The latter became Lovato's first number-one song in the United Kingdom.
 On June 21, Lovato released a new single, titled "Sober", which she referred to as "my truth"; it discusses struggles with addiction and sobriety.
-The Tell Me You Love Me World Tour concluded the following month, having originally been scheduled to end in November 2018.
+The Tell Me You Love Me World Tour concluded the following month due to Lovato's drug overdose.
+It was originally scheduled to end in November 2018.